FoushWare/applications-chats_rails/README.md

 - Installation and setup

-  - using Docker composer
+  - using Docker composer to build and run the application

   ```
   cd development && docker-compose build && docker-compose up
   ```

-  - create the database
+  - create the database and migration from the development directory

   ```
   docker-compose run web rails db:create && docker-compose run web rails db:migrate